Pwd9000-ML/blog-devto/posts/2022/DevOps-Defender-For-DevOps-GH/DevOps-Defender-For-DevOps-GH.md

       <key>: '<value>'
 ```

-You can see all tools as part of MSDO inputs / environment variables on the following [Wiki Documentation](https://github.com/microsoft/security-devops-action/wiki#table-of-contents)
+You can see all the different tool inputs/environment variables for the MSDO toolkit on the following [Wiki Documentation](https://github.com/microsoft/security-devops-action/wiki#table-of-contents)

 ### Terrascan options